Global axisymmetric solutions for Navier-Stokes equation with rotation uniformly in the inviscid limit: Preliminaries

 where

 and the multipliers are of the form

-See \cite[Lemma 2.3]{GPW} for the derivation; although we have $\Delta u$ in addition, since this is a linear term, one can derive \eqref{ProfileEquation} by modifying the proof of \cite[Lemma 2.3]{GPW} in a trivial way.
+See \cite[Lemma 2.3]{GPW} for the derivation; although we have $\kappa\Delta u$ in addition, since this is a linear term, one can derive \eqref{ProfileEquation} by modifying the proof there in an obvious way.
 In practice, when the signs do not matter, we will omit $\mu, \mu_1, \mu_2$ and simply write $\Phi, \mathfrak{m}$ and $\mathcal{U}$ or $\U$.
 For example, the Duhamel's formula becomes